 All Parts of You Are Welcome Here.

+Welcome.
+My name is Tess Brieva (she/they) and I’m a queer therapist located in Chicago.
 My therapeutic approach is gender affirming, trauma-informed, non-pathologizing, fat positive, and grounded in the recognition that broader sociopolitical forces are interconnected with mental health.
 I collaborate with individuals to nurture their inner voice and discover their own version of balance.
 Overall, my goal is to foster a transformative space that is safe, non-judgmental, and compassionate.

 -